Flameeyes/usbmon-tools/README.md

 captures, this package contains a few scripts in the `tools/` directory, which can be used to manipulate usbmon captures.

+## Linux USB Capture Module

+A Cython module `usbmon.linux` will be built on Linux-based systems, that implements the binary API for USB Monitoring in Linux.

 ## Development

 You can see <CONTRIBUTING.md> for the details on contributing to this project.